django-getpaid/django-getpaid/docs/customization.rst

       ForeignKey to (swappable) Order model.

-   .. attribute:: amount
+   .. attribute:: amount_required

       Decimal value with 4 decimal places.
-Total value of the Order.
+Total value of the Order that needs to be paid.

    .. attribute:: currency